SwiftlyPHP/framework/README.md

 "handler": "Controller::method"
 ```

-Accepts either a string in the format `"Controller::index"` or a 2 element array
+Accepts either a string in the format `"Controller::method"` or a 2 element
-in the format `[ "Controller", "method"]`.
+array in the format `[ "Controller", "method"]`.

 ### Methods